-Here are 20 pictures to inspire you to visit Rome
+The best 20 pictures to inspire you to visit Rome now.

 After visiting Piazza Navona, I decide to head out to another famous Piazza called the Campo Fiori.
 Walk to my next destination, I find the streets are filled with spectacular architecture, more outdoor art and sculpture, with surprises tucked in many spots along the way.
 I think walking around Rome is a great way to explore the city, there are so many things to see in Rome when you walk through all these wonderful areas.
 You never really know what you will see along the way, and usually it is always something unique and spectacular – and Campo Fiori is so colorful especially on market days.

 While wandering around the streets outside, the Campo Fiori, I saw this stunning portal (image above) looking straight into the façade of this ornate building, completely blown away by all the magnificent details and artwork of the exterior.
 Little surprises like this are one of the reasons why I love visiting this amazing city, again and again.